peardox/FibonacciSphere/README.md

 ModelFilename defines the 3d model used to construct the sphere.
 You can copy a model (obj, x3d, gltf) into the data directory and change the filename here to use something more interesting than a boring textured cube.

 ScaleMultplier changes how big the individual objects are displayed.
 If you change the 3d model then there's a good chance that the objects will be too bug for the desired results.
 Altering this number allows you to scale your chosen model so it fits the scene again.
-The cube used in this emo is 1x1x1 so if you use a model that's, for example 3x2x1 in size then setting ScaleMultiplier to (1/3) = 0.3333 will make your model bit in the intended space,
+The cube used in this demo is 1x1x1 so if you use a model that's, for example, 3x2x1 in size then setting ScaleMultiplier to (1/3) = 0.3333 will make your model fit in the intended space,

 ### ToDo